robobenjie/posetree/README.md

 ## Connecting it to the rest of your stack.

+### ROS2
+If you use ROS2, you can use this excellent adapter library by Brennand Pierce to connect to other modules and visualize poses. https://github.com/brennand/ros_posetree.

+### Other Stacks

 To connect a pose_tree instance you need to subclass PoseTree.
 Lets say your stack uses a (fictional) object called `MyTransformManager` that subscribes to pose messages and implements `get_transform` that returns some flavor of transform struct.
 You would write something like:

 ```python